antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

   tell anybody what has to do.

 What a revelation!
 I'm a Principal Software Engineer.
-Not only that, it's what I want to do, what makes me happy.
+Not only that, it's what I want to do in the long term, what makes me happy.
 It was great to know there is a name for that and other people out there with the same motivations and struggles.
-For them, I would like to share my main challenges with this role.
+It's for that people, I would like to share my main challenges and experiences in this role.

 ## No clear definition of the role: the management trap